w3c/wai-people-use-web-videos/content/abilities/auditory.md

 description: draft video scripts for Auditory from the WAI resource "How People with Disabilities Use the Web"

 footer: >
-   <p><strong>Date:</strong> Updated 21 June 2022.</p>
+   <p><strong>Date:</strong> Updated 12 July 2022.</p>

 ---

 **[Back to Index Page](../../)**

-Video script for [Auditory](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/abilities-barriers-auditory/) from the page [Diverse Abilities and Barriers]([https://www.w3.org/WAI/people-use-web/abilities-barriers/](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/abilities-barriers/)) (in the [2020 Update](https://github.com/w3c/wai-people-use-web/wiki/Persona-development) version).
+Video script for [Auditory](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/abilities-barriers-auditory/) from the page [Diverse Abilities and Barriers](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/abilities-barriers/) (in the [2020 Update](https://github.com/w3c/wai-people-use-web/wiki/Persona-development) version).

 **[Submit an Issue](https://github.com/w3c/wai-people-use-web-videos/issues/new?title=[Auditory])**